magento/devdocs/guides/v2.1/security/two-factor-authentication.md

     For example, you can install the Google Authenticator app on a mobile device such as a smart phone or tablet.
 Depending on the OS, you can download and install the authenticator from [Google Play](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DAndroid&hl=en) or [iOS App Store](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DiOS&hl=en&oco=0).

-1. Log in to the Magento Admin and configure their authenticator.
+1. Log in to the Magento Admin and configure the authenticator.
 The first login attempt prompts the user to configure the authenticator.

     For example, Google Authenticators provide a QR code to configure access and complete authentication.